 The good news is, if you have done the rounds from Doctors to Physical Therapy, medications, exercise, rest and even surgery and you still suffer from unresolved pain issues, Neuromuscular Therapy may be for you.

 What is Orthopedic Massage?

 Orthopedic bodywork uses a wide range of tests and soft tissue modalities in its aim to reduce the adaptive load your body is coping with.
-This type of bodywork is specific, dynamic and not your usual "lie on the table and recieve" form of massage.
+This type of bodywork is specific, dynamic and not your usual "lie on the table and receive" form of massage.

 First there are tests used to determine where exactly the dysfunction may be coming from.
-Then a variety of soft tissue manipulations may be used-- from active and passive movement, reduction of adhesions, deactivation of trigger points, increased lymphatic and venus drainage, stretching and or re-educational movements-- to bring about restored function and increased health of the body.
+Then a variety of soft tissue manipulations may be used-- from active and passive movement, reduction of adhesions, deactivation of trigger points, increased lymphatic and Venus drainage, stretching and or re-educational movements-- to bring about restored function and increased health of the body.